 - Villain Song: Subverted in that he desperately wishes he was wrong, but has seen nothing to prove otherwise.

 Track 7: The Sons Of Fate

 Megaman and Protoman argue in battle whether humanity is worth saving, with Megaman slowly worn down.
 As he begins to realize that humanity will not fight for itself, the crowd continues urging him to kill Protoman, and he acquiesces, mortally wounding him.
-As his brother whispers his Famous Last Words - "A hero is just a man who knows he's free" - the crowd assures Megaman that he had no choice and he shouldn't cry for him.
+As his brother whispers his last words — "A hero is just a man who knows he's free" - the crowd assures Megaman that he had no choice and he shouldn't cry for him.
 Appalled by the experience, Megaman tells the crowd "You are the dead" and turns his back on them, leaving the city behind.
 As when Protoman first "died", the crowd chants "We are the dead" - but this time, as punishment for even thinking of rebellion, Dr. Wily orders his robots to slaughter them all.

 - Apathetic Citizens: Invoked Trope.
 'They will not stand' and 'They will not fight' are lines by Protoman.
 He finally screams to the crowd of people that no one will ever come to save them again, because they'll never try and fight for themselves.

 - Arm Cannon: The opening to the song is their twin Busters charging.